Resume Templates for iSchool Students

 Recordings of Career Services Presentations & Speakers

-All our career services-led programming is recorded and available for our distance students.
+Many of our career services-led programming is recorded and available for our distance students.
 These recordings include various presentations, information sessions, and guest lectures (where we receive permission from the presenter), and are continually updated.
 If you are an on-campus student, we strongly encourage you to attend the presentations in person so you can ask questions and interact with the presenter.

 Questions?
 Please email us at iCareers@syr.edu